 - 1. Practice courtesy and consideration in your association with teachers, school employees, fellow students, and visitors.
 Respect their person and property.
 (See Ephesians 4:28-32.) - 2.
 Respect the authority of teacher, administrators, and staff members, and treat them courteously, respectfully, and obediently as unto the Lord.
-(See Hebrews 13:17 and I Thessalonians 5:12-13.) - 3.
+(See Hebrews 13:17, I Thessalonians 5:12-13, I Peter 5:5-6.) - 3.
 Abstain both on and off campus and at all times (24/7/365) from the use or possession of alcoholic beverages, tobacco, drugs, tobacco or drug paraphernalia, vape pipe, and pornography as well as from gambling and other undesirable practices that are generally recognized to be harmful to health and Christian character.
 (See I Corinthians 6:19- 20.) - 4.
 Abstain from profanity and vulgar or abusive speech and actions.
 Such speaking and acting is harmful to others and is certainly not appropriate or conducive to your moral and spiritual development.
 (See Ephesians 4:29.) - 5.
 Refrain from a public display of affection on campus and during school sponsored events.
 As students, you are expected to conduct yourself in a discreet and Christian manner.
 Therefore, while on campus, you should follow a "hands off" policy. - 6.
 Leave all annoying or dangerous items such as knives, water pistols, lighters, and matches at home.
-Radios, CD players, and other electronic devices (except cell phones) are not allowed at school either.
-Cell phones are not to be used during the day without express staff permission and should be used only in the school office during the school day.
-Exception is that students are permitted to use their phones during lunch time as long as they don't cause a disruption. - 7.
-Do your own work do not give or receive help on tests or homework unless the teacher has granted this privilege on a particular project.
+Electronic devices such as iPods, iPads, etc. (except cell phones) are not allowed at school.
+Cell phones are not to be used during the day without expressed staff permission and should be used only in the school office during the school day.
+Exception is that students (grades 9-12) are permitted to use their phones during lunch time as long as they don't cause a disruption.
+(Jr. High Students are not permitted the lunch time exception)

+- 7. Do your own work do not give or receive help on tests or homework unless the teacher has granted this privilege on a particular project.
 Your record should reflect your individual effort.
 Since honestly is a Christian virtue that should be displayed by all students, we consider cheating a serious offense.
 During a test, a quiz, or an exam, it is your responsibility to avoid every appearance of cheating.
 All books and papers must be out of sight.
 No talking is allowed.
-In fact, talking during a quiz or test may be dealt with in the same manner as cheating. - 8.
+In fact, talking during a quiz or test may be dealt with in the same manner as cheating.
+(See, Proverbs 11:1, 2 Kings 12:15, Colossians 3:9) - 8.
 Avoid plagiarism, which is a serious offense.
-The definition of plagiarism is "the use of another writer's ideas or words without giving the writer credit for them." - 9.
+The definition of plagiarism is "the use of another writer's ideas or words without giving the writer credit for them."
+(See Proverbs16:13; 22:21, Matthew 19:18b, Romans 13:9) - 9.
 All school rules apply on all field trips and on all school-sponsored events, both on the school campus and away from it.